Anderson-Lab/anderson-lab.github.io/csc_448_2020_fall/schedule.md

 Introductions on Flipgrid
 * Complete by end of first day of class - <a href="https://flipgrid.com/55ae9058">https://flipgrid.com/55ae9058</a>

-Syllabus Assignment (to be posted Monday)
+Syllabus Assignment (to be posted Wednesday)

 Lab 1 (to be posted Friday)